 Your death bed self can be like the fairy godmother you never had but always wanted, offering you a little extra moxie when you need it.

 But consider how limited our time here is.
 Just consider it.

 Ask yourself these questions:

 How do you want to use the precious time you have left?

 How can I fill my time with joy and pleasure?

-What mark do I want to leave on the world?
+What do I want to give back to the world?

 Who would I like to connect with, whether to make amends, express my appreciation and gratitude, or maybe even, the love in my heart?